Ken Holland Memorial Fund

 Bob Holland (Ken’s father) got involved with Young Hearts for Life in 2013 when a doctor friend suggested he might enjoy being on the Board of Directors.
-Bob and Betsy have supported this great cause with contributions and have sponsored 2 screenings at Downers Grove South, where all four grandchildren attended.
+Bob and Betsy have supported this great cause with contributions and have sponsored 3 screenings at Downers Grove South, where all four grandchildren attended.
 Over 2,700 students were tested, five of whom were diagnosed with conditions associated with sudden cardiac death.
-The next sponsorship at DGS is in October 2017.
+The last sponsorship at DGS was September 2019.
 Their daughter, Jennifer Leigh Madison has not only made contributions from Ken’s memorial fund at DuPage Foundation but has volunteered at numerous schools as a “tester” and technician.

 Though it has been 28 years since Ken’s death, we hope people will continue to remember him by giving to this memorial fund at YH4L.
 EKGs help save the lives of young people in our communities.